ingiio/stakingfacilities-assignment/README.md

 **Static IP on internal interface** — the internal interface is assigned `10.200.16.101/29` via netplan to establish L3 connectivity with `10.200.16.100/29`.
 Configurable via `group_vars`.

 **Port 9000** — exposed exclusively on the internal interface.
 In your production environment I assume this port is used by the Ethereum beacon node or some internal log collection port (prometheus/grafana).

+## Future Improvements

+Preinstall qemu-guest-agent into the template/image Dynamic Ansible inventory that automatically gets IP information from Terraform output